Core golf and life skills program

 - Charleston Municipal, James Island

 - Patriots Point Golf Links, Mount Pleasant

 - RiverTowne Country Club, Mount Pleasant

 - Wescott Golf Club, North Charleston

 - Wrenwoods Golf Course, Joint Base Charleston (open only to military families with base access)

 Advancing through the Program

 From age 5 through 18, youth progress through different levels by demonstrating The First Tee Nine Core Values, life and golf skills as well as passing an assessment.
-All participants regardless of age start at the PLAYer level.
+All participants, regardless of age, start at the TARGET (ages 5-6), PLAYer (ages 7-12), or Teen (ages 13-18) level.
 The pinnacle of The First Tee is completing Ace.

-- For all new or returning participants ages 5-6 – only at Patriots Point and Pine Forest
+- For all new or returning participants ages 5-6 – only at Patriots Point, Pine Forest, and Wrenwoods

 - The TARGET level exposes 5 and 6 year olds to golf in a fun, safe environment while also introducing some of the basic life skills that they will continue to be exposed to during The First Tee’s Core Golf and Life Skills Programs.
 Children will participate in games and activities that develop the motor skills necessary to play the game and get a head start before joining the PLAYer level when they reach their 7th birthday.
 Lessons will be focused on the 6 components of the TARGET acronym: Take Aim, Anyone Can Play, Respect, Golf is a Game, Enjoy It, and Try It.
 The level is different than the ones after it, in that participation is not required in TARGET to start in PLAYer and there is no assessment at the TARGET level, participants simply age out when they turn 7 years old.